 The sensor, node, gateway, and software selection are application-dependent, but the basic interfaces are the same.
-For a connections overview using the WSDA-1500-LXRS refer to Figure 4 - System Connections.
+The WSDA-2000 gateway utilizes Ethernet communications and can be used with SensorConnect and SensorCloudTM, although system configuration is completed using SensorConnect.
+For a connections overview using the WSDA-2000 refer to Figure 4 - System Connections.